krishna016agarwal/Next_Portfolio/README.md

 I built this portfolio not just to showcase my work, but as a **sandbox** for continuous learning, iteration, and growth as a full-stack developer.

----

-## 📄 Resume

-Hosted with Cloudflare for quick and reliable access.
-👉 [View/Download Resume](https://example.com) <!-- Replace with your actual Cloudflare-hosted resume link -->

----

 ## 🧪 What I Learned